You are here

 We are sensitive to the private nature of a patient’s medical records.
 We take steps to assure that your medical records are kept confidential and secure.

 We adhere to the Health Insurance Portability and Accountability Act’s Privacy Rule (HIPAA); for details see our Notice of Privacy Practices.
 Under HIPAA, Loyola is required 1) to make sure medical information that identifies you is kept private, 2) to give you notice of our legal duties and privacy practices with respect to your medical information, and 3) to follow the terms of the notice that are currently in effect.

 Our patient relations coordinators respond to the complaints, concerns or grievances of patients.
 They may be reached at 708-216-5140, or toll-free at 888-584-7888, extension 6-5140.

 Quality of Care and Your Safety

-Loyola has taken a leadership role in the health-care industry by adopting and promoting a culture of quality and safety, in which physicians communicate clearly with patients, risks are minimized, errors are reported and corrected, and solutions take precedence over blame.
+We have taken a leadership role in the healthcare industry by adopting and promoting a culture of quality and safety, in which physicians communicate clearly with patients, risks are minimized, errors are reported and corrected, and solutions take precedence over blame.

 Your Right to an Interpreter

 In the spirit of our Catholic Jesuit tradition, Loyola University Health System is committed to providing health-care services to all patients based on medical necessity.
-For patients who require financial assistance or who are experiencing temporary financial hardship, Loyola has a charity care policy, which includes several payment options.
+For patients who require financial assistance or who are experiencing temporary financial hardship, we have a financial assistance and charity care policy, which includes several payment options.